 We’ll send reminder notices if your account has been inactive for 9, 12 and 15 months so you can act before your insurance is cancelled.
 You can set up regular contributions into your super account, so that it doesn’t become inactive.

+If you want insurance in super before we can provide it automatically, complete a Choose if you want insurance cover in super form.
 You’ll also need to make sure your super account has sufficient funds to pay for the cost of your insurance premiums and your super account can’t become inactive (inactive means your super hasn’t received a contribution or rollover for 16 months).

 You can also apply for other amounts or types of insurance.
 You may need to provide some further medical and employment information depending on when you apply.
 Your application will also need to be assessed and approved by the insurer.